As with many cancers, the exact cause of most vaginal cancers is unknown. However, vaginal cancers have been linked to certain risk factors.

 Around 8 out of 10 women will become infected with genital HPV at some time in their lives.
 For about 98% of women, the virus is cleared rapidly by the immune system.
 However, HPV does not often cause symptoms, so many people are unaware they have the virus.

-HPV can cause precancerous cells that can be detected by a simple test called the Pap test.
-All women who have ever had sex should have a Pap test every 2 years from the ages of 18 to 70 years.
+HPV can cause precancerous cells that may be found during a routine Cervical Screening Test.
+All women who have ever had sex should have a Cervical Screening Tests every 5 years from the ages of 25 to 74 years.

 A vaccine against some types of HPV is available.